jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Trading-AI-Agent.md

 ```

 ### Demonstration
-The Stock Trading Agent is running at: [https://api.trading-agent.modularmachines.ai](https://api.trading-agent.modularmachines.ai).
-It can be accessed using POSTMAN with access keys.
+Using the above technology, I created a Stock Analyzer Agent that provides professional stock insights and analysis upon user request.

-I am working on a web UI to make access easier.
+The Stock Analyzer Agent is available at: [https://stock-analyzer.modularmachines.ai](https://stock-analyzer.modularmachines.ai/).
+It is access-controlled.
+If you want to try, please let me know and I will create an account for you, and you can reset your password once you log in.

 #### PLTR
-The Stock Trading Agent's advice of **PLTR** stock on Aug 02, two days before its earning report:
+The Stock Analyzer Agent's advice of **PLTR** stock on Aug 02, two days before its earning report:

 <a href="/assets/ai_agent/pltr_analysis_screen.png" target="_blank">
   <img src="/assets/ai_agent/pltr_analysis_screen.png" />

 #### AVGO

-The Stock Trading Agent's technical analysis of **Broadcom** stock on July 18:
+The Stock Analyzer Agent's technical analysis of **Broadcom** stock on July 18:

 >**AVGO Technical Analysis and Recommendation**
 >